tailscale/tailscale/api.md

 - Preview rule matches: [`POST /api/v2/tailnet/{tailnet}/acl/preview`](#preview-policy-file-rule-matches-for-a-resource)
 - Validate policy file: [`POST /api/v2/tailnet/{tailnet}/acl/validate`](#validate-and-test-tailnets-policy-file)

 ## Fetch the tailnet policy file

 ``` http
 GET /api/v2/tailnet/{tailnet}/acl
 ```

 Retrieves the current policy file for the given tailnet; this includes the ACL along with the rules and tests that have been defined.
 Supply the tailnet of interest in the path.
 This endpoint can send back either the HuJSON of the ACL or a parsed JSON, depending on the `Accept` header.

 Returns the ACL HuJSON by default.
 Returns a parsed JSON of the ACL (sans comments) if the `Accept` type is explicitly set to `application/json`.
 The response also includes an `ETag` header, which can be optionally used in `POST` requests to avoid missed updates.

 ### Input parameters

-#### `{tailnet}` (required in URL path)
+#### `tailnet` (required in URL path)
 Supply the tailnet in the path.

 #### `Accept` (optional in request header)